-The parties in most sectors have agreed on premiums for additional pension allocations or part-time pension.
+The parties in many sectors have agreed on premiums for additional pension allocations or part-time pension.
 These premiums are additional and are not included in the above summary.
 Fora administers the allocation.
-You can read more about the premiums at fora.se and in the relevant collective agreement.
+Read more about the premiums at fora.se and in the relevant collective agreement.

 Employers pay a special payroll tax of 24.26% of the pension costs for their employees.
-For a produces the supporting data for payroll tax.
-This special payroll tax is paid as normal for the company's F-tax (corporation tax).
+Fora produces the supporting data for payroll tax.
+Special payroll tax is reported on the employer's income declaration and the tax is determined during taxation.
 The employer can deduct the payroll tax on taxed income.
 Read more at skatteverket.se